bellmorecode/snippets/SharePointPermCheatSheet.md

-# Some Details for manageing the Permissions for apps in SharePoint
+# Some Details for managing the Permissions for apps in SharePoint

 https://tenantName-admin.sharepoint.com/_layouts/appinv.aspx